 The total amount of compensation available in these cases will vary depending on factors related to each particular situation.
 This includes the severity of the injury or illness caused by the medication error, the level of the victim’s pain and suffering, and more.

 Unfortunately, medical malpractice cases involving medication mistakes can become incredibly complicated.
 Most victims affected by these errors lack the resources and legal expertise necessary to secure maximum compensation for their claim.
 Often, poorly fought medical malpractice cases end up getting dismissed.
 That is why you need to secure assistance from a skilled Philadelphia medication error attorney as soon as possible.
-At the Weitz Firm, we have extensive resources at our disposal.
+At The Weitz Firm, LLC, we have extensive resources at our disposal.
 We will be able to:

 We know how scary medical emergencies can be, whether they are your own emergencies or a loved one is hurt or sick.
 We know you expected to get quality treatment from the doctors and nurses in the emergency room, but sometimes the negligence and carelessness of medical professionals cause us harm.
-If you need a medical malpractice lawyer in Philadelphia, the Weitz Firm will be by your side, fighting to get you the compensation you need for all of your incident-related expenses.
+If you need a medical malpractice lawyer in Philadelphia, The Weitz Firm, LLC will be by your side, fighting to get you the compensation you need for all of your incident-related expenses.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.